bitwarden/desktop/README.md

 > **Note!
 Re-organization in progress**
 >
-> We are currently re-organizing some our the client repositories.
+> We are currently re-organizing some our repositories.
 During this transition period we might not have time to address any new Pull Requests, and may require that you re-open a new Pull Request afterwards instead.

 # Bitwarden Desktop Application